 So far, I’ve given you a very brief insight into the Maine Coon temperament.
 However, there is so much more to say about the personality of this majestic-looking cat.
 Take a look at the following less known Maine Coon personality and behavioral traits.

 This table of contents will help guide you quickly through the key subjects discussed:

 Maine Coon Temperament And Personality Overview

-Maine Coon cats are the oldest natural cat breed in North America, originating from Wiscasset, Maine.
-They are native to Maine (hence their name) and are loved so much in New England that they have been honoured with the title, ‘State Cat Of Maine’.
+Maine Coon cats are the oldest natural cat breed in North America, originating in Wiscasset, Maine.
+They are native to Maine (hence their name) and are loved so much in New England that they have been honored with the title, ‘State Cat Of Maine’.

 15 Key Maine Coon Personality Traits

 The table below summarises the general Maine Coon temperament and personality traits you can expect from male and female Maine Coon cats.